Special Educational Needs

 Our Special Education Needs Policy and Information can be located on our website.
 Please contact the school if you require paper copies of any of this information.

-Our SENCo is Mr Richard Boxall who can be contacted via the school office.
+Our Inclusion Leader is Mr Richard Boxall and he can be contacted via the school office.

-Click here for Hampshire Educational Psychology contact information
+- Click here for information about Hampshire Educational Psychology

 This impartial Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) encompasses both Support4SEND (previously provided by Hampshire County Council), and Parent Voice (operated by The Rose Road Association).

 - Click here for more information about SENDIAS

 If you wish to provide feedback or have a complaint regarding our SEND offer and the provision provided by the school then please follow these steps:

 - Make an appointment to speak to Richard Boxall via the school office.

 - Follow the school's complaint procedure which can be found here

 - Contact your local authority